betafactory/YandexConnectApp/README.md

 ## Where to go from here?

-You could join our slack team in case you need any help or have any questions.
-[Join slack team](https://communityinviter.com/apps/thebetafac$
+You could join our slack team in case you need any help or have any questions [Join slack team](https://communityinviter.com/apps/thebetafac$